mindspore-lab/mindcv/docs/en/how_to_guides/write_a_new_model.md

 ## Submodel

 We all know that a depth model is a network composed of multiple layers.
-Some of these layers can form sub models of the same topology, which we generally call `Layer` or `Block`, such as `ResidualBlock`.
-This kind of abstraction is conducive to our understanding of the whole model structure, and is also conducive to code writing.
+Some of these layers can form sub-models of the same topology, which we generally call `Layer` or `Block`, such as `ResidualBlock`.
+This kind of abstraction is conducive to our understanding of the whole model structure and is also conducive to code writing.

-We should briefly describe the function of the sub model through class annotations.
+We should briefly describe the function of the sub-model through class annotations.
 In `MindSpore`, the model class inherits from `nn.Cell`.
 Generally speaking, we need to overload the following two functions:

 - In the `__init__` function, we should define the neural network layer that needs to be used in the model (the parameters in `__init__` should be declared with parameter types, that is, type hint).
 - In the `construct` function, we define the model forward logic.